neurotech-berkeley/neurotech-course/lab7/README.md

 ### Stimulus Presentation + Recording

 - Attach electrodes to participant's head, 2 on the frontal cortex (on forehead) and 2 on temporal lobe (right above the ears).
 - Connect to the ganglion and stream data: `cd recording; node ganglion-lsl.js`
 - Run lsl-viewer to check connections and stream: `python recording/lsl-viewer.py`
 - Test that movie playing works: `python paradigm/test_movie.py videos/sintel_trailer.mpg`
 - Start movie (but don't press enter yet!): `python paradigm/play_tag_movie.py videos/sintel_trailer.mpg`
 - Record data (replace "name" with your name, and "movie" with "sintel" or "bunny"):
   `python recording/lsl-record.py -f data/data_movie_name_1.csv`
 - Press enter on movie to really start movie
 - Stop recording data by pressing Control-C in the `lsl-record.py` script

 ### Analysis

+- Open `analysis/cross_brain_correlation.ipynb`
+- Replace the filenames at the beginning with your filenames
+- Run it and see the correlations!